 Did you know that human and dog food don’t really mix well!
 It’s true!
 In fact, a lot of the foods you eat on a daily basis are actually toxic for your doggy friends!
 And, that’s why it’s good to look up human food before giving it to your furry friend.
 After all, how else would you know the answers to questions like, “Are oranges good for dogs?” or “Can dogs eat sunflower seeds?”!
 In this blog article, I would like to go over the frequently asked question: Can dogs eat shrimp?
 Are you ready to know the truth?

 The Shrimp Talk: Do Dogs and Shrimp Mix?

+Shrimp is amazing.
 Especially if you’re a seafood lover.
-All you’ve got to do is cook it, add some lemon juice and you’re good to go!
+All you’ve got to do is cook it for a few seconds, add some lemon juice and you’re good to go!
 And it goes especially well with a nice drink.

 Raw Meat, Dogs, and Shrimp!

 Raw shrimp or raw fish of any kind is bad for your dog.
-This is because the raw shrimp actually comes loaded with a lot of bacteria that causes shellfish toxicity.
+This is because the raw shrimp actually comes loaded with a lot of impurities that causes shellfish toxicity.
 And it doesn’t just hurt your doggy friend, it hurts you as well.

-Let’s Talk About Shellfish Toxicity
+Let’s Learn About Shellfish Toxicity

 Shellfish toxicity is also known as shellfish poisoning and it can affect both humans as well as animals.
 Freshwater, as well as saltwater shellfish, of all kinds cause this toxicity.
 What happens is that toxins tend to accumulate in the shellfish and this poison can be absorbed by your body or your doggy friend’s body and just wreak havoc.
 So, the best thing that you can do is to always cook fish before having it!

 Let’s Talk About Moderation!

 Like I told you before, cooked shrimp is safe for your doggy friend.
-But, that doesn’t mean that you give your dog a LOT of shrimp!
+But, that doesn’t mean that you should give your dog a LOT of cooked shrimp!
 That’ll prove to be bad for your furry friend.
 But, feeding shrimp moderately may be beneficial.
 The thing, your doggy wasn’t evolutionarily supposed to eat stuff from the bottom of the ocean—where the shrimp comes from!

 That being said, shrimp won’t do a lot for your doggy friend.
 There are much better alternatives to shrimp available for your dog.
 There are, however, a few things that shrimp can help your dog with.
 Let’s take a look:

 - Shrimp is low in calories and can be easily digested by your doggy friend!